d12frosted/elpa-mirror/nongnu/subed-readme.txt

   │ (with-eval-after-load 'package (add-to-list 'package-archives '("nongnu" . "https://elpa.nongnu.org/nongnu/")))
   └────

-  Use `M-x eval-buffer' to run the code, and then use `M-x package-install' `subed'.
+  Use `M-x eval-buffer' to run the code, use `M-x package-refresh-contents' to load the package archives, and then use `M-x package-install' `subed'.

+  Sample configuration:

+  ┌────
+  │ (with-eval-after-load 'subed-mode
+  │ 	;; Remember cursor position between sessions
+  │ 	(add-hook 'subed-mode-hook 'save-place-local-mode) │ 	;; Break lines automatically while typing
+  │ 	(add-hook 'subed-mode-hook 'turn-on-auto-fill)
+  │ 	;; Break lines at 40 characters
+  │ 	(add-hook 'subed-mode-hook (lambda () (setq-local fill-column 40)))
+  │ 	;; Some reasonable defaults
+  │ 	(add-hook 'subed-mode-hook 'subed-enable-pause-while-typing) │ 	;; As the player moves, update the point to show the current subtitle │ 	(add-hook 'subed-mode-hook 'subed-enable-sync-point-to-player) │ 	;; As your point moves in Emacs, update the player to start at the current subtitle │ 	(add-hook 'subed-mode-hook 'subed-enable-sync-player-to-point) │ 	;; Replay subtitles as you adjust their start or stop time with M-[, M-], M-{, or M-}
+  │ 	(add-hook 'subed-mode-hook 'subed-enable-replay-adjusted-subtitle) │ 	;; Loop over subtitles
+  │ 	(add-hook 'subed-mode-hook 'subed-enable-loop-over-current-subtitle) │ 	;; Show characters per second
+  │ 	(add-hook 'subed-mode-hook 'subed-enable-show-cps)) └────

 [NonGNU ELPA] <https://elpa.nongnu.org/nongnu/subed.html>